 15. Way more than just resumes – because its way more than a resume that lands you a great job today: Qualified and successful career coaches have the appropriate business, academic, technical and work background to help you in the deep fashion necessary today.
 Usually, a good coach or their associate will work with you to build a resume (“pretty” and ATS versions), LinkedIn (your profile and how to use it), job search strategies, interview skills, networking, productivity, job offers and acceptance, what to do in the first 21 days on your new job.

-There are different ways coaches come to this field: Advanced degrees in Counseling or similar are among the premier qualifications, because such training gives the practitioner the psychological background and necessary professional standard of ethics.
+There are different ways certified coaches come to this field: Certifications or advanced degrees in Counseling or Coaching are among the premier qualifications, because such training gives the practitioner the psychological background and necessary professional standard of ethics.
 Others have recruiting or talent acquisition experience.
-Some learn through certifications and experience.
+Many learn through a combination of certifications and experience.
 But great clients teach us the most!

 About coaches’ fees, appointments

 Coaches can charge any of several ways: by the hour, by the project, by the task, or some combination of all three.
-Some see their clients in person, some are all-phone or all-Skype appointments; many have some mix of phone/Zoom/Skype and in-person meetings.
+Some see their clients in person, some are all-phone or all-Zoom appointments; many have some mix of phone/Zoom and in-person meetings.